lucky-media/guidelines/pages/frontend/tailwind.md

 };
 ```

-Now create your configuration file:
+Now generate your configuration file:

 ```bash
 npx tailwindcss init
 ```

-This will create a minimal config at the root of the project:
+This will produce a minimal config at the root of your project:

 ```javascript
 module.exports = {